Night shot over the campsite at Monjo | Mark Tipple

 Our Everest Circuit & Cho La and Everest Base Camp & Kala Pattar treks have guaranteed departures in mid-December which will see you spending New Year's Eve high in the mountains, near Everest Base Camp.

 If reaching the summit of Kili has always been on your adventure list, why not tick it off before the close of year?
-Better yet, why not knock off two African peaks – both Mt Kilimanjaro and Mt Kenya – off that list?
 It'll definitely start the new year with a fresh perspective having traversed the highest points on the African continent!

-Our Twin Peaks expeditions departs mid-December or early January, so you can plan to end the year with a bang or start off on a high.
+Our Kilimanjaro - Lemosho Route expedition departs mid-December or early January (both dates guaranteed), so you can plan to end the year with a bang or start off on a high.

 Here's one for those committed to that fitness resolution.
 Our multi-activity adventure in Tasmania takes you along world-class coastal stretches of the East Coast; cycle through sleepy fishing villages, swim in clear blue waters of the idyllic seaside town of Coles Bay, kayak beneath the imposing Hazards Range and across Great Oyster Bay, and walk to the Famous Fossil Cliffs and Painted Cliffs.